RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D.	Perimeter defenses; internal defenses
 Answer: A

-### Question # 83 - Which one of the following is a critical component for confidential computing environments?
+### [important] Question # 83 - Which one of the following is a critical component for confidential computing environments?
 A.	TEE
 B.	TPM
 C.	HSM
 D.	PKI
 Answer: A

-### Question # 84 - Which one of the following programs provides a general certification process for computing hardware that might be used in a government environment?
+### [important] Question # 84 - Which one of the following programs provides a general certification process for computing hardware that might be used in a government environment?
 A.	FedRAMP
 B.	NIST 800- 53
 C.	Common Criteria